-- (Dossier) number of students with Individual Program Plans who are achieving their learning goals. - (ABEd) percent that agree learning environments are welcoming, caring, respectful, and safe. - (ABEd) percent that agree students have access to a continuum of supports and services, including specialized supports and services, consistent with the principles of inclusive education.
+- Increase (ABEd) overall teacher, parent, and student agreement that students are safe at school, learning the importance of caring for others, learning respect for others, and are treated fairly at school. - Increase (ABEd) overall teacher, parent, and student agreement that learning environments are welcoming, caring, respectful, and safe. - Increase (ABEd) students have access to a continuum of supports and services, including specialized supports and services, consistent with the principles of inclusive education.